SundayOlubode/social-media-api-nodejs/README.md

-# nixlab-api-nodejs
+# social-media-api-nodejs

-An open-source API for User Authentication and User Profile Management developed using NodeJS, ExpressJS and MongoDB.
+An open-source RESTful API developed using NodeJS, ExpressJS and MongoDB helps you to integrate User Authentication and Social Media Post Management in your application with ease.

 ## Features